sigpwny/pwn-docker/README.md

 ./create.sh
 ```

 Create a container.

-Type 'y' to bind to ~/ctf and make a non-ephemeral container.
+> Type 'y' to bind to ~/ctf and make a non-ephemeral container.

 ```bash
 ./connect.sh
 ```

 Connect to the non-ephemeral container if possible.

+> Not needed if you are running the container in the background instead, just connect via `ssh -p 2222 root@localhost`

 ## Testing debugging